Anthony "Tony" Stark

 - I Warned You: Just before Civil War, he and Namor have one of these exchanges.
 Namor angrily asks if Stark's going to say that if they'd just listened to him years ago, the whole situation the superheroes are facing wouldn't be happening.
 Tony's response?
 "Yes."

 - The Lancer: In a "traditional" Avengers team line-up, he plays this role to Captain America's leadership.

 - Let Us Never Speak of This Again: He's generally happy not to bring up the "Teen Tony" days.

 - Light Is Not Good: During the Superior Iron Man days.
 He switches his normal red-gold armors for a grey-silver number, as he's being a total, obnoxious ass.

 - Like a Son to Me: This was his relationship with Peter Parker, when he brought him under his tutelage right before the Superhuman Civil War, and using this relationship was how he convinced Peter to unmask as Spider-Man.
-When he betrayed Stark to join Captain America, it hurt Tony arguably just as deeply as fighting Steve did.
+When he left Stark to join Captain America (for some fairly understandable reasons), it hurt Tony arguably just as deeply as fighting Steve did.